18F/dolores-landingham-slack-bot/CONTRIBUTING.md

    They will be called `Consumer Public Key` and `Consumer Secret Key` on MyUSA but will map to `MYUSA_KEY` and `MYUSA_SECRET`, in your local `.env` file.

-4. Edit the method `is_gsa` and its invocation in `/app/controllers/auth_controller` to accomodate non-`gsa.gov` email addresses locally.
+4. Edit the `AUTH_DOMAIN` value in your local `.env` file such that the `is_permitted` method in `/app/controllers/auth_controller` will accept the email address you used in your MyUSA application.

 ```ruby
   # Invocation